akassectakc-a11y/AKC-COIN/docs/git/exchange-listing/en/TOKEN-INFO.md

 ## 🎯 Executive Summary

-**AINOVA Key Coin (AKC)** is a **BEP-20 standard** utility token built on Binance Smart Chain (BSC), designed to power the AINOVA ecosystem.
+**AKASSECT (AKC)** is a **BEP-20 standard** utility token built on Binance Smart Chain (BSC), designed to power the AINOVA ecosystem.
 With a fixed supply of 300 million tokens and full compliance with industry standards, AKC provides a secure and reliable digital asset for the DeFi community.

 ---